roc-lang/roc/TUTORIAL.md

 of the function.
 The expression at the end of the body (`Num.toStr (num1 + num2)` in this case) is returned automatically.

-Infact, this is the only way to define functions in Roc.
+>Infact, this is the only way to define functions in Roc.
 Anonymous or named.
+>addAndStringify is a named function, you can call it and pass two arguments.
+>Then there are anonymous functions, where you directly pass in the body of a function without
+>ever defining it earlier.

 ## IF (branching)
 Let's modify the function to return an empty string if the numbers add to zero.